schrodingerslemur/ORV-ASM/README.md

 Refer to [ORV-ISA.md](./docs/ORV-ISA.md) for the full set of instructions which ORV supports and [ORV-ASM.md](./docs/ORV-ASM.md) on how to structure the assembly file.

+For reference, I am using the [RISC-V 32I ISA](https://msyksphinz-self.github.io/riscv-isadoc/html/rvi.html) as the basis for the ORV ISA.

 p.s. the word `OSTRICH` is purely for performative reasons.